ibm-cloud-docs/key-protect/pricing-plan.md

 5. To change your pricing plan, select the desired plan and click **Save**.
 Your pricing plan has now been changed.

-## Switching a pricing plan by using the API or CLI
+## Switching a pricing plan using the API or CLI
 {: #pricing-plan-switch-api-cli}

-Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan, which can be done starting 3 January 2025.

 For more information on how to switch pricing plans using the API or CLI, check out [Updating your pricing plan](/docs/account?topic=account-changing&interface=cli).